Bijapur district, Karnataka: Education

+College of agriculture (estd.
+1990) under University of Agricultural Sciences, Dharwad is located 6 km away from city bus stand is one of the few institutes made for research on dry land agriculture.

 Sports

 Off late Bijapur district has produced some of the best known Road Cyclists in the national circuit.
 Premalata Sureban was part of the Indian contingent at the Perlis Open '99 in Malaysia.

 Dr. B.R.Ambedkar Sports complex serves as the main centre for all activities related to sports.
 Facilities are available in the single sports complex for track and field events, volleyball, basketball, cricket and a velodrome for cycling.
 Apart from the government-managed infrastructure the private trust run BLDEA's Medical and Engineering college campus has also access to the facilities for fitness and sports.
 It can be noted that the popular games in the rural areas are Kabaddi and Kho Kho apart from Cricket.
 Cricket is still popular among local youth however having a winning team of volleyball and football is a matter of prestige for all the schools and colleges.

-Every year the district administration organizes the Dasara Sports Meet during the Dasara festival to identify and nurture the talent of the future.
+Every year the district administration organises the Dasara Sports Meet during the Dasara festival to identify and nurture the talent of the future.

-Art and culture

-Navaraspur was the auditorium of the Adil Shahs, it is about 10 km outside the city limits.
-The ruins of the site are still visible.
-Every year the local administration organizes the Navaraspur Festival to attract tourists.
-Great personalities like Bhimsen Joshi, Ustad Alla Rakha, Zakir Hussain, Mallikarjun Mansur, Gangubai Hangal and many more have performed in this festival.